na-na-hi/renget/archive/chrprompt2.md

 >Smoke: Mhh, speak to someone back in the real world- ehh, Earth, I guess...?
 I don't know, but if I had to... !>It'd be "I lived" to my family, a shame I'd probably not be able to see the look on their faces

+>Adrian: To my father and my sister.
+I want them to know I'm alive and I miss them

+>Carrot: I don't remember much, in fact i only remember one name, so i'd send mister Ali a letter asking who are them and why i know their name

 **Former humans**, what was your favorite band back in the human world?
 >Lliam: Hmm?
 Music band?
 That's an odd thing to ask, but, hmm...
 Afterhours, that's all I'll say.